Dimers on Riemann surfaces and compactified free field: T-embeddings on the full plane and local kernels

 In this section we additionally impose the \emph{$O(\delta)$-small origami} assumption~\eqref{eq:intro_small_origami_assumption} on t-embeddings we consider.
 Recall that this assumption means that the primitive $\Oo$ of the origami 1-form~\eqref{eq:def_of_origami} can be chosen in such a way that

 for all $z\in \CC$.
 In what follows we fix such a primitive.
 Recall that any t-embedding satisfying this assumption has a circle pattern with all radii being at most $2\lambda^{-1}\delta$.
 We fix such a circle pattern and use it to identify vertices of $G$ and points on the plane.
+Namely, we can fix the positions of the vertices of $G$ such that for every edge $b\sim w$ and the corresponding dual edge $v_1\sim v_2$ of the t-embedding the points $b$ and $w$ are symmetric with respect to the line passing through $v_1$ and $v_2$.
+The condition~\eqref{eq:small_origami_assumption} implies that the aforementioned positions of the vertices of $G$ can be chosen such that the distance between every the vertices of $G$ and adjacent vertices of the t-embedding does not exceed $2\lambda^{-1}\delta$ (note that all the vertices of $G$ adjacent to a given vertex $v$ of the t-embedding are now placed on a circle centered at $v$).

 From now on we will be using the same notation for the vertices of $G$, the faces of $\Tt$ and vertices of the circle pattern corresponding to $\Tt$.
 Note that for any $b,w$ the distance between the corresponding point and the corresponding face is at most $2\lambda^{-1}\delta$.

 \begin{lemma} Let $w$ be a convex $n$-gon on the plane $\CC$ with vertices $v_1,v_2,\dots, v_n$ listed counterclockwise.
 Let $z_1\in \CC$ be arbitrary and $z_2,z_3,\dots, z_n$ be constructed inductively such that $z_{j+1}$ is obtained from $z_j$ by applying the reflection along $v_{j-1}v_j$ and then the reflection along $v_jv_{j+1}$.
 Then